haolihuang/Spark-recommender/README.md

 Exercise from the XSEDE Big Data and Machine Learning Workshop.
 We built a recommendation system using the `pyspark.mllib.ALS` package.

 In the python shell, load pyspark using the commend `module load spark`.
-Then, the file can be run using the `spark -submit spark_recommender.py` commend.
+Then, the file can be run using the `spark -submit spark_recommender.py` commend if the `spark_recommender.py` file is located in teh current directory.